48 Divded By 3

 • Relationship to Subtraction: As demonstrated with the repeated subtraction method, division can be viewed as a series of subtractions.
 This clarifies the underlying concept of splitting a quantity into equal parts.

 • Relationship to Addition: Division can be used to determine the size of groups when a total quantity is known.
-For example, if you have 48 apples and want to create groups of 3, you would use division to find the number of groups you could make.
+To give you an idea, if you have 48 apples and want to create groups of 3, you would use division to find the number of groups you could make.
 This is closely related to the concept of addition in that you are essentially adding groups of 3.

 Beyond Whole Numbers: Exploring Remainders